MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-You can [query the data](query-warehouse.md) in your warehouse with multiple tools, including the Visual query editor and the [SQL Query editor](sql-query-editor.md) among others.
+You can [query the data](query-warehouse.md) in your warehouse with multiple tools, including the Visual query editor and the [SQL query editor](sql-query-editor.md).
 This article describes how to use the Visual query editor to quickly and efficiently write queries, and suggestions on how best to see the information you need.

 ## Visual query editor in the Fabric portal